Solo Travel in Malaysia

 Places To Visit in Malaysia

-Kuala Lumpur is a top Malaysia holiday destination.
+Start your trip with Kuala Lumpur solo travel, a top Malaysia holiday destination and one of the top places to visit in Malaysia.
 It is a beautiful city with a mix of architecture from the Victorian old train station to a mini Opera House.
-Spending time in the capital is a must if not just for the sparkling Petronas Towers, which were once the tallest towers in the world at 452 metres high.
+Spending time in the capital is a must, if not just for the sparkling Petronas Towers, one of the popular Kuala Lumpur tourist attractions and a Malaysia must see.
+At 452 metres high, they were once the tallest towers in the world.

-The atmosphere in China Town is electric, especially at the night markets.
+Places to visit in Kuala Lumpur include China Town where the atmosphere is electric, especially at the night markets.
 The restaurants are some of the cheapest places to eat rice and noodles but you may want to escape the heat and head to one of the shopping centres.
-Pavilion is an award-winning shopping centre with plenty of indoor entertainment and its newest addition, the Crystal Fountain at its entrance.
+Pavilion is an award-winning shopping centre in Bukit Bintang, with plenty of indoor entertainment and its newest addition, the Crystal Fountain at its entrance.

-The observation deck at the Kuala Lumpur Tower has a better view than the Petronas Towers.
+If you're wondering where to go in Malaysia for the best view of Kuala Lumpur?
+The tower observation deck at the Kuala Lumpur Tower has a better view than the Petronas Towers.
 As well as the city you can also see the Klang Valley and the Genting Highlands.
-If you need an activity for the evening you may prefer to see the skyline from one of the city's rooftop bars instead.
-Marini's On 57, or Skybar in the Trader's Hotel are two of our favourites.
+If you need an activity for the evening you may prefer to see the skyline from one of the city's rooftop bars instead: Marini's On 57, or Skybar in the Trader's Hotel are two of our favourites.

-If you love temples, southwest of the city is Thean Hou Temple.
+If you love temples, other things to see in Kuala Lumpur are Thean How Temple, southwest of the city.
 Known as the Temple of the Goddess of Heaven it has six tiers and is one of the oldest and largest temples in Southeast Asia.
-The Sez Ya Temple is the oldest Taoist temple in the city and is reachable by the LRT, the rail system which runs frequently throughout the city.
+The Sez Ya Temple is the oldest Taoist temple in the city and is reachable by the LRT, the Malay rail which runs frequently throughout the city.